agroal/pgagroal/doc/manual/en/74-building.md

 These packages will be detected during `cmake` and built as part of the main build.

+### Policy and guidelines for using AI

+Our goal in the pgmoneta project is to develop an excellent software system.
+This requires careful attention to detail in every change we integrate.
+Maintainer time and attention is very limited, so it's important that changes you ask us to review represent your best work.

+You are encouraged to use tools that help you write good code, including AI tools.
+However, as noted above, you always need to understand and explain the changes you're proposing to make, whether or not you used an LLM as part of your process to produce them.
+The answer to “Why did you make change X?” should never be “I'm not sure.
+The AI did it.”

+Do not submit an AI-generated PR you haven't personally understood and tested, as this wastes maintainers' time.
+PRs that appear to violate this guideline will be closed without review.
+Using AI as a coding assistant and help you create a skeleton for your code.

+* Don't skip becoming familiar with the part of the codebase you're working on.
+This will let you write better prompts and validate their output if you use an LLM.
+Code assistants can be a useful search engine/discovery tool in this process, but don't trust claims they make about how pgmoneta works.
+LLMs are often wrong, even about details that are clearly answered in the pgmoneta documentation and surrounding code
+* Don't simply ask an LLM to add code comments, as it will likely produce a bunch of text that unnecessarily explains what's already clear from the code.
+If using an LLM to generate comments, be really specific in your request, demand succinctness, and carefully edit the result.

+**Using AI for communication**

+As noted above, pgmoneta's contributors are expected to communicate with intention, to avoid wasting maintainer time with long, sloppy writing.
+We strongly prefer clear and concise communication about points that actually require discussion over long AI-generated comments.

+When you use an LLM to write a message for you, it remains your responsibility to read through the whole thing and make sure that it makes sense to you and represents your ideas concisely.
+A good rule of thumb is that if you can't make yourself carefully read some LLM output that you generated, nobody else wants to read it either.

+Here are some concrete guidelines for using LLMs as part of your communication workflows.

+* When writing a pull request description, do not include anything that's obvious from looking at your changes directly (e.g., files changed, functions updated, etc.).
+Instead, focus on the why behind your changes.
+Don't ask an LLM to generate a PR description on your behalf based on your code changes, as it will simply regurgitate the information that's already there.
+* Similarly, when responding to a pull request comment, explain your reasoning.
+Don't prompt an LLM to re-describe what can already be seen from the code.
+* Verify that everything you write is accurate, whether or not an LLM generated any part of it. pgmoneta's maintainers will be unable to review your contributions if you misrepresent your work (e.g., misdescribing your code changes, their effect, or your testing process).
+* Complete all parts of the PR description template, maybe with screenshots and the self-review checklist.
+  Don't simply overwrite the template with LLM output.
+* Clarity and succinctness are much more important than perfect grammar, so you shouldn't feel obliged to pass your writing through an LLM.
+If you do ask an LLM to clean up your writing style, be sure it does not make it longer in the process.
+  Demand succinctness in your prompt.
+* Quoting an LLM answer is usually less helpful than linking to relevant primary sources, like source code, reference documentation, or web standards.
+If you do need to quote an LLM answer in a pgmoneta conversation, put the answer in a pgmoneta quote block, to distinguish LLM output from your own thoughts.

 ### Sanitizer

 Before building pgagroal with sanitizer support, ensure you have the required packages installed: